-10 regions with the fastest internet speeds
+10 countries (or regions) with the fastest internet speed

 Affluent regions have the fastest internet speeds

 Unsurprisingly, places with stronger economies and more developed infrastructure generally have faster internet speeds.
 For example, Monaco tops the list with the highest average download speed and GDP per capita.
 In 2022, the city-state was estimated to be worth a staggering 204,190 USD per capita by the International Monetary Fund (IMF).

 Singapore, Switzerland, and Denmark are among the nations that made our list of regions with the fastest internet speeds.
 As expected, they were also among the top 10 destinations with the highest GDP per capita in 2022.

 However, while GDP is undoubtedly crucial in improving a country’s infrastructure and internet speeds, it’s not the only factor.
 Chile, for example, ranks third on our list of countries with the fastest internet speeds despite having a GDP per capita of 15,158 USD.
 The Chilean government has taken several initiatives to promote internet access and increase connectivity with fiber optic cables, consistently leading to high internet speeds throughout the country.

 Which countries have the slowest internet connections?